 Houghton is part of the Houghton-Hancock twin-city center of approximately 12,000 residents.
 The University's more than 7,000 students from many states and nations make the area a vibrant, multicultural community.
 Houghton is home to many exciting cultural activities, including the annual fall Parade of Nations, a celebration of the community’s diversity.

 Only minutes from campus, the Tech Trails offer nearly 40 miles of well-maintained hiking, biking, skiing, and snowshoeing trails located in the six-hundred-acre recreational forest adjoining Michigan Tech's campus.

-Accreditation Means Superior Quality
+Accreditation Means Quality

 The School of Business and Economics is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-This voluntary review of educational institutions has been evaluating the practice of business schools for over 90 years.
+This voluntary review of educational institutions has been evaluating the practice of business schools for more than 90 years.
 AACSB accreditation represents the highest standard of achievement for business schools worldwide.
 Being AACSB-accredited means a business school is able to continuously pass a strict set of standards that are designed to ensure quality.
 This is why AACSB-accredited business schools are the best in the world.